virtual-world-framework/vwf-web/_includes/docs/drivers.md

 Model and view drivers have the same structure; however, the model driver doesn't reach out, and a view driver does not have direct control.

-For more detailed information regarding the drivers, please reference the [drivers](#drivers) page.

 ### Configuring Drivers for an Application

 An application allows for both its model and view drivers to be selected and activated via a configuration file.
 This system will look for a config file with the same base name as the application being loaded.
 For instance, <code>application.vwf</code> will search for and attempt to load a config file entitled <code>application.vwf.config.yaml</code>.